 Calories Burned According to Exercise Type

-For your reference, we have comprised a list of common fitness activities and the approximate number of calories your can burn per hour when you do them:
+For your reference, I have comprised a list of common fitness activities and the approximate number of calories your can burn per hour when you do them:

 - Power Yoga: 450

 - Walking: 300

 - Weight Lifting: 220

 - Racquetball: 500

 - Soccer: 650